maksimdrachov/zephyr-rtos-tutorial/README.md

 Basic examples useful to study for beginners are discussed here.

-More advanced examples are discusses in [`examples.md`](https://github.com/maksimdrachov/zephyr-rtos-tutorial/blob/main/examples.md)
+More advanced examples are discussed in [`examples.md`](https://github.com/maksimdrachov/zephyr-rtos-tutorial/blob/main/examples.md)

 ### 4.1.
 Classic Samples